seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 7. add a product to the cart and view the cart
 8. use the trade in program UI under the "Services" tab

-From here, each person went through their functionalities and decided the best test script for their functionality based on who these functionalities would be used by real customers.
+From here, each person went through 2 functionalities (divided evenly) and decided the best test script for their functionality based on who these functionalities would be used by real customers.
 # Explain the use of assertions and checkpoints
 Checkpoints and assertions are vital in GUI testing.
 Checkpoints catch early test failures and speed up the testing process, assertions verify that the final outcome of the test matches what is expected.
+Most of the check points verify new pages loading and proper final state.
+This allows the tests to run without making them too calculation intense but also allows us to detect mid-point failures early and easily in the most important locations.

 # How did you test each functionaity with different test data